osiam/server/docs/detailed_reference_installation.md

 **NOTE:** This section describes setting up the databse using PostgreSQL.
 If you want to use MySQL instead PostgreSQL, then check this [page](Create-and-initialize-MySQL-Database-for-OSIAM-server.md).

-First add the user osiam and the database osiam to the PostgreSQL database.
+First add the user ong and the database ong to the PostgreSQL database.

 Start the database commandline: